-Since getting a core funded Research Integrity remit with staff sitting within the of the Research Governance Team, progress has been steady.
 The University of Bristol's plans for future development in research integrity include:

-- implementing the recommendations in the Cape Town Statement, including updating and revising our research ethics review process with integrity principles embedded. - developing asynchronous modular online training, to accompany existing in person training options. - restructuring our integrity web presence to be more harmonised and clearly titled as areas of research integrity. - Reviewing and updating existing policies- in accordance with policy review timelines - including the Research Governance and Integrity Policy, Ethics of Research Policy and the Regulations on Research Misconduct. - Continuing to develop and improve processes for tracking allegations of Research Misconduct and Bullying and Harassment, relating to research.
+- implementing the recommendations in the Cape Town Statement, including updating and revising our research ethics review process with a new committee structure and integrity principles embedded. - developing asynchronous modular online training, to accompany existing in person training options.

+- restructuring our integrity web presence to be more harmonised and clearly titled as areas of research integrity. - reviewing and updating existing policies- in accordance with policy review timelines including the Regulations on Research Misconduct. - utilising UK CORIs research integrity indicators to map successes, gaps and progress to identify areas of further improvement and maintain existing achievements. - continuing to develop and improve processes for tracking allegations of Research Misconduct, Bullying and Harassment and preventing harm relating to research. - In line with the University's decision to undertake a restructure of the faculty structure, we have used this opportunity for a ground up systematic restructure of our systems, in particular our internal research ethics review processes for greater adherence with UKRIO's Core Principles for research ethics reviews.